Oregon Fall Camp

 Camp Staff

-The Camp Director and Founder is J.D.
-Downing, Coach/Director of the XC Oregon non-profit, ski program based in Bend -- also the National Director of the American XC Skiers (U.S. masters association) -- and founder/editor of xcskiworld.com website.
-Various local coaches and athletes (including many special guests with extraordinary ski credentials as well as elite XC Oregon athletes) are enlisted to help with coaching on different workouts.
-Every year our campers tell us how pleased they were with the coaches, the fun/welcoming atmosphere, and consistent help they received at the Fall Camp.
+Various local/regional coaches and athletes with extraordinary ski credentials are enlisted to help with rounding out our coaching roster each morning.
+Every year our campers tell us how pleased they were with the great coaches, the fun/welcoming atmosphere, and consistent help they received at the Fall Camp.

 _______________________________________